Why study this course?

 Welcome to the next step on your path to a career in computer networking and cloud security.
 Taught in our School of Computing and Digital Media, this course will equip you with the latest technical and practical knowledge of computer networks, along with the cloud and security technologies that are indispensable for both business and personal users.
 As you progress through this specialist programme you’ll acquire the skills to assess, plan, design and develop secure and reliable networks and systems.

-During your studies on this Computer Networking and Cloud Security BSc course you’ll learn
+During your studies on this Computer Networking and Cloud Security BEng course you’ll learn

 - to secure systems from hardware and software vulnerabilities and organised hacking through a Cisco and Palo Alto based skills-set